spaniard1978/filesmonster-kodi-addon/readme.md

 <br>
 3 - Open Kodi > add-ons and "install from zip file" > select the downloaded file.
 <br>
-4 - Once installed (matrix version) you can get all the updates directly from the add-on.
+4 - Once installed (matrix version) you will get all the updates directly from the add-on.
 <br><br><br>

 <b>WHAT CAN YOU DO WITH THIS ADD-ON:</B>